xphyr/k8s_isi_provisioner/README.md

 ## Thanks

-Thanks to the developers of the external storage provisioner code and the docs that are making this possible to do.
+Thanks to the developers of the Kubernetes external storage provisioner code and the docs that are making this possible to do.
-Thanks to Dell EMC {Code} for the great Isilon library.
+Thanks to Dell EMC {code} for the great Isilon library.

-This is not sponsored by Dell EMC or Kubernetes Foundation.